kcech/sentilo-docs-test/docs/api_docs/rate_limiting.rst

 Since v1.9, Sentilo offers rate limiting features for the REST API.

-Rest limiting prevents the Sentilo instance from request flooding and also protects subscribed external systems by limiting outbound requests.
+Rate limiting prevents the Sentilo instance from request flooding.
+Also, protects external systems that are subscribed to Sentilo by limiting outcoming requests.

 Setting global limits
 ---------------------

-You can set global incoming quota `api.global_rate_limit.quota` in file sentilo-platform/sentilo-platform-server/src/main/resources/properties/config.properties.
+You can set global incoming quota :literal:`api.global_rate_limit.quota` in file :literal:`sentilo-platform/sentilo-platform-server/src/main/resources/properties/config.properties`.
-If left unset or set to 0, Sentilo won't apply no global limit.
+If left unset or set to 0, Sentilo won't apply any global limit.

-Also, global body length can be set using `api.body.max_length` variable.
+The maximum body length can also be set globally with :literal:`api.body.max_length` property.

 ::